forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

     <script src="{{ "js/scrips.min.js" | absURL }}" async></script>

-Now all of your custom CSS and JS will be used in the site!
+Now all of your custom CSS and JS will be used on the site!

 ### Updating the Post Header